 Help protect Southern Resident killer whales this Orca Recovery Day, Oct.
 16

 The news of three pregnancies among the J-pod gives us glimmers of hope for the endangered Southern Resident killer whale population.
-It also further emphasizes the importance or doing all we can to give these iconic animals the best chance at survival.
+It also further emphasizes the importance of doing all we can to give these iconic animals the best chance at survival.

-WDFW is joining alongside Washington’s conservation districts and other partners this Orca Recovery Day to celebrate our progress together to save Southern Resident killer whales.
+WDFW is joining alongside Washington’s conservation districts and other partners this Orca Recovery Day to grow our progress together to save Southern Resident killer whales.
 Whether you join a socially distant Orca Recovery Day volunteer event near you or opt to incorporate small actions in your everyday life, we can all make a difference for Southern Residents.

 Read on for some of our progress so far and ways you can get involved!